Dubber: History

 In May 2015, Dubber passed a series of interoperability tests with BroadSoft's unified communications software.
 This combined solution allowed users to deploy call recording on top of their BroadSoft network without the need of any additional hardware.
 Following this news, in June 2015, Dubber announced growth of 141% in users for the first half of that year.

 In 2016 Dubber announced a partnership with Cisco Broadsoft.
-A year later, in October of 2017, Cisco announced that they would acquire Broadsoft.
+A year later, in October 2017, Cisco announced that they would acquire Broadsoft.

 Dubber’s technology is used by many large service providers and cloud communication and collaboration providers around the world to embed call recording and voice data services into their unified communication and other services, including AT&T, IBM, Optus, Telstra, Cox Communications, Sprint, the UK’s 02, and others.